marlonbarcarol/enigma-engine/README.md

 ## Plugboard

-Maps a letter to another letter for theirs substitution, same property seem by the reflector.
-The major benefit is the possibility of mapping letters as needed, thus adding another layer of complexity to the cypher.
+Maps a letter to another letter for its substitution, same property seem by the reflector.
+The major benefit is the possibility of mapping letters as needed, thus adding another layer of complexity to the cipher.
 The plugboard is applied before anything as well as after everything, meaning it is the first substitution and also the last, happening twice.

 ```
 A maps B then